cpressland/cookbook-downloadbox/README.md

 # cpio-downloads-server - Cookbook

-Cookbook for deploying NZBGet, qBittorrent, Sonarr and CouchPotato onto a CentOS Server.
+Cookbook for deploying NZBGet, Sonarr and CouchPotato onto a CentOS Server.

 ## Supported Platforms